 Global Energy Monitor’s Global Coal Plant Tracker uses a two-level system for organizing information.
-Summary information is maintained in Google sheets, with a separate sheet for each country (outside India and China) and for each state or province (inside India and China).
-Each worksheet row tracks an individual coal plant unit.
+Summary information is maintained as a database tracking individual coal plant unit.
 A wiki page is then created for each power station within the SourceWatch wiki.
-When information about a proposed power station changes, the changes are made to both the spreadsheet and wiki page.
+The data is updated bi-annually, in January and July.

 Preliminary lists of plants in each country were gathered from public and private data sources including Global Energy Observatory, CARMA, BankTrack’s “Dirty Deals” list, Kara Atlas (Turkey), Wikipedia, Enipedia, SourceWatch, WRI’s “Global Coal Risk Assessment” report (2012), Platts UDI World Energy Power Plant database, Industcards “Power Plants Around the World Photo Gallery,” India Central Electricity Authority’s “Monthly Report on Broad Status of Thermal Power Projects in the Country,” National Integrated Resource Plans, reports by state-owned and private utilities, and national-level trackers by environmental advocates (US: Sierra Club; Turkey: Kara Atlas; Germany: Deutsche Umwelthilfe).
 For each project in China, the corresponding Chinese name was identified.
 For all countries, alternate names for projects were also recorded.

 For each project location, a wiki page is created on the Center for Media and Democracy’s SourceWatch wiki.
 Wiki pages provide a repository for in-depth information including project background, financing, environmental impacts, coal types and sources, public opposition, aerial photographs, videos, links to permits, coordinates, and maps.
 Under standard wiki convention, each piece of information is linked to a published reference, such as a news article, company report, or regulatory permit.

 In order to ensure data integrity in the open-access wiki environment of SourceWatch, Global Energy Monitor researchers review all edits of project wiki pages by unknown editors, an infrequent occurrence.

 For each proposed coal plant unit, one of the following status categories is assigned and reviewed every six months: